 Samsung at MWC 2017

 Samsung is expected to announce the Samsung Galaxy S8 at Mobile World Congress 2017.
-The company typically dominates the Sunday, in this case 26 February, with a large launch.
+The company typically dominates the Sunday, in this case 26 February, with a large launch - the SGS7 was launched on that day in 2016.

 Sony at MWC 2017